OvcaTV/PV-Projekty/README.md

 ## 3. Running the project
-1. Next you can continue by either running main.py file in command prompt or by opening this project in some Python IDE such as Pycharm
+1. Next you can continue by either running main.py file in command prompt or by opening and running this project in some Python IDE such as Pycharm
 2. After running the project, you'll encounter login page.
 Don't be shy and register yourself.
 But i must warn you, that the password must be equal to or longer than 6 letters
 3. You're inside and you can do whatever you want.
 Want to create new product?
 Create it in product.
 Want to create new Order?
 Select the product and amount of the product you want to create.
 Want to create new machine?
 You can create new machine in the machine tab.
 Want to start new order?
 Select the order you created in the combobox and then machine you want to use and its starts getting produced.
 Want to stop the order?
 Stop it.
 The fantasy's the only limit